angelicamalabiga/jslopez-payroll/README.md

 <img width="1917" height="1133" alt="image" src="https://github.com/user-attachments/assets/9582bfc0-613a-4e6a-89f5-3c6d92169645" />

 ## Note
 This project was developed for J.S.
 Lopez Consultant.
-The repository contains the system implementation using sample data for portfolio purposes.
+This repository showcases the system overview, documentation, and screenshots.
+Source code is not publicly available due to project ownership and confidentiality.